-Over 1,000 people have enjoyed this lively and memorable 2-day workshop known as the Building Trust Experience.
-It’s designed to enhance trust by improving practical communications skills and techniques.
+Thousands of people have enjoyed this lively and memorable 2-day workshop know as the Building Trust Experience.
+It is designed to enhance trust by improving practical communication skills and techniques.
 Bruce’s down-to-earth teaching style helps participants take a fresh look at how they interact with others.
 By capitalizing on their natural style, students practice with real-world examples to overcome common trust barriers that arise in the workplace.

 Seating is limited to 12 participants, allowing for personalized instruction and a memorable learning experience.
 Attendees acquire a new appreciation for the subtleties of the communication process, and emerge from the workshop armed with readily applicable tools, techniques, and a fresh approach to the challenges they face.